mrdbourke/pytorch-deep-learning/README.md

 ### How do I get started?

-1. Click on one of the notebook (the ) or section links above like "[00.
-PyTorch Fundamentals](https://www.learnpytorch.io/00_pytorch_fundamentals/)"
+1. Click on one of the notebook or section links above like "[00.
+PyTorch Fundamentals](https://www.learnpytorch.io/00_pytorch_fundamentals/)".
-2. Click the "Open in Colab" button
+2. Click the "Open in Colab" button up the top.
 3. Press SHIFT+Enter a few times and see what happens.

 ### My question isn't answered